 Bringing firewood into Georgia from out of state threatens the health of Georgia’s trees due to invasive tree pests that hide in firewood such as emerald ash borer, spongy moth, Asian longhorned beetle, laurel wilt disease and others.
-As a result, Georgia’s Department of Agriculture, Department of Natural Resources, and State Parks strongly advise residents and visitors to limit the movement of firewood.
+As a result, Georgia’s Department of Agriculture, Department of Natural Resources, and State Parks strongly advise residents and visitors to find local sources of firewood.

 The Georgia Forestry Commission has several firewood guidelines designed to prevent and reduce the risk of transporting forest pests on firewood: